scipp/scipp/doc/design.md

 In addition, `Dataset` can likely also replace `Histogram`, `EventList`, and data structure introduced as part of **Instrument-2.0**.
 `Dataset` provides a *uniform interface* in a *single type* for all of these.
 Furthermore, `Dataset` covers many other cases that are currently impossible to represent in a single workspace or in an intuitive manner.

+It should be noted at this point that the API of `Dataset` is not compatible with the API of the existing workspaces it would be replacing.
+Therefore, this proposal also implies that basic algorithms would need to be reimplemented.
+Higher-level algorithms such as workflow-algorithms may be ported or refactored, but this will depend on the strategy we pick for implementation and rollout, see [Implementation](#implementation).

+### <a name="overview-why-not-xarray"></a>Why not `xarray`?

+Given the similarity to `xarray.Dataset` we need to justify why we should not simple use `xarray`.
+For our purposes the following is missing in `xarray`:

+- Unit handling.
+- Propagation of uncertainties.
+- Support of histograms, i.e., we cannot have a bin-edge axis, which is by 1 longer than the other variables in that dimension.
+- Support for event data.

+Probably many of these things could be added to `xarray`, but the involved complexities imply that the resulting effort is not less than a from-scratch implementation.
+Furthermore, `xarray` seems to be less than 5 years old with very few active contributors, so building everything on top of it is an additional (albeit probably small) risk.

+Furthermore, while `xarray` uses `numpy` internally and performance is thus adequate in many situations, having a C++ library enables us to get maximum performance if needed, i.e., there are better opportunities for performance improvements.

 ### <a name="overview-examples"></a>Examples